AromaKitsune/Windows-XAML-Styles/guides/Lock-Screen-Styling-Guide.md

 8. Use the text extraction (OCR) feature and copy all texts.
 9. Paste the texts into Notepad.
 Since the OCR is not perfect, make sure to manually correct the spellings of target elements.

-Once you got those target elements, add them to a [forked Styler mod](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md).
+Once you got those target elements, [fork a Styler mod](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md) and add them to the "Settings" tab.

 ## Time & Date HUD